mikedilger/mosaic-spec/docs/record.md

 These are searchable key-value tags.

-Unlike nostr tags, all of thsese are searchable.
+Unlike nostr tags, all of these are searchable.
 If an application requires unsearchable tags, these can be defined within that application's payload.

 Tags are laid out as follows: